aukaio/mcash-magento/README.md

 # mCASH plugin for Magento

+## Background
+This plugin has been developed by Trollweb Systems AS (Trollweb.no).
+It is currently not being maintained.

 ## Prerequisites
 You must have a mCASH merchant account to use this plugin.
 Sign up here https://my.mca.sh/mssp/signup/ .